isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-09-post-vaccinating-a-nation.md

 The association between hepatitis B and primary liver cancer fuelled a global race to produce the vaccine on a commercial scale.
 The Singapore government was also interested in the commercial production of the hepatitis B vaccine as the biotechnology industry was seen as an economically viable new sector.
 Unfortunately, Singapore’s vaccine production plan was eventually scrapped because the projected returns did not justify the $20 million investment required for the project.

 Although the scheme to produce the hepatitis B vaccine in Singapore was derailed, the fight against hepatitis did not stop.
-In 1983, 600 medical staff from the Ministry of Health and the National University of Singapore became the first to receive the hepatitis B vaccine.
+In 1983, 600 medical staff from the Health Ministry and the National University of Singapore became the first to receive the hepatitis B vaccine.
 Due to the high cost, the vaccination programme targeted selected population groups who were at higher risk of acquiring the disease, such as babies of infected mothers, healthcare workers and national servicemen.[^45]

 On 1 September 1987, a vaccination-at-birth service was rolled out to inoculate all newborns in Singapore at a reduced fee.
 There were 140,000 hepatitis B carriers in Singapore at the time, and the government wanted to ensure that the disease would not spread to the rest of the population.
 Singapore was also one of the few countries in the world to make the hepatitis B vaccination available to all newborns.[^46]

 By 2000, more than 90 percent of infants had received the hepatitis B vaccination.
 While this age group was well protected against the disease, about half of Singapore’s adult population had no immunity against the virus.
-In 2001, MOH launched a four-year hepatitis B immunisation programme for students in secondary schools, junior colleges, centralised institutes, the institutes of technical education, polytechnics and universities.[^47]
+In 2001, the Health Ministry launched a four-year hepatitis B immunisation programme for students in secondary schools, junior colleges, centralised institutes, the institutes of technical education, polytechnics and universities.[^47]

 Since the introduction of this programme in Singapore, the annual incidence of acute hepatitis B infection has declined from eight cases per 100,000 population in 1987 to 3.6 per 100,000 population in 2000.
 The nation’s research findings and experience in implementing a national hepatitis B vaccination programme were shared internationally.
 In 2001, WHO also endorsed the long-term safety and efficacy of the hepatitis B vaccine and recommended that it be implemented in all endemic countries and for all newborns.[^48]

 #### **Vaccinating Against Covid-19**
 As Singapore and the world struggle to contain the spread of Covid-19, vaccination has emerged as a key weapon in the fight.

 Singapore has already begun vaccinating its population, having approved the emergency use of vaccines by Pfizer-BioNTech and Moderna.
-Vaccinations began in December 2020 and as at 21 June 2021, close to 2.1 million people have been fully vaccinated while around 3 million have received at least one dose.[^49]
+Vaccinations began in December 2020 and as at 17 July 2021, close to 2.7 million people have been fully vaccinated while around 4.1 million have received at least one dose.[^49]

 On 31 May 2021, the government announced that vaccines which have been approved for emergency use by WHO against Covid-19 could also be used in Singapore.
 At the moment, the list includes the vaccines by Johnson & Johnson, Sinovac and Oxford-AstraZeneca.
 This move will increase the pool of vaccines available for use here.[^50]